yogesh-aggarwal/news-ify/README.md

 and a lots more...

 ## Installation
-To enjoy all of the services of `News-Ify`, you just have to go to the [releases](https://github.com/yogesh-aggarwal/news-ify/releases) page & download your desired distribution
+To enjoy all of the services of `News-Ify`, you just have to go to the [releases](https://github.com/yogesh-aggarwal/news-ify/releases) page & download your desired distribution of it.

 ## Development
 Want to contribute?
 We love that too!
 To start contributing, read the following instructions carefully: